girishgupta211-zz/MongoDBWithNode.js/README.md

 - Explain: Verbosity
 - Covered Queries
 - When is an Index Used?
-- How Large is Your Index?
+- How large is Your Index?
 - Number of Index Entries
 - Geospatial Indexes
 - Geospatial Spherical